CLayer-dev/docs/docs/roadmap/phase-4-expansion.md

 ---

-*Phase 4 establishes Core Layer as the global leader in blockchain technology, serving millions of users and pioneering the future of decentralized systems.
+*Phase 4 establishes CLayer as the global leader in blockchain technology, serving millions of users and pioneering the future of decentralized systems.
 Through global scale, breakthrough innovation, and positive global impact, we fulfill our vision of powering the decentralized economy of tomorrow.*